Counting Triangles in Large Graphs on GPU: Implementation

 After the kernel is done, elements of \emph{result} array are summed, using \emph{thrust::reduce} routine, to obtain the total triangle count, and the algorithm terminates.

 As usual, a careful choice of the number of threads and blocks to run is crucial to achieve high performance.
-After tuning these parameters experimentally, we conclude it is optimal to run 64 threads per block and 8 blocks per each multiprocessor.
-These numbers proved themselves to be optimal, or nearly optimal, for all the graphs we used in our experiments, as well as for both the Tesla C2050 and NVS 5200M devices.
+We tuned these parameters experimentally, using a grid search approach, with the number of threads per block going through powers of two from $32$ to $1024$ and the number of blocks per multiprocessor varying from $1$ to $16$ in steps of $1$.
+We concluded that it is optimal to run $64$ threads per block and $8$ blocks per each multiprocessor.
+These numbers are optimal, or nearly optimal, for all the graphs we used in our experiments, as well as for all the three devices we had for our tests, i.e. NVS 5200M, Tesla C2050, and GTX 980.
+It is worth noting that on GTX 980 a similar performance can be achieved with other combinations giving $512$ threads per multiprocessor, e.g. $256$ threads per block and $2$ blocks per multiprocessor.
+However, this is not the case for the two older devices.